AlexanderLevkin/Python-Mega-Course-from-Udemy/README.md

 - **Day 20 - Summary of Python Basics**
 - Day 21 - App 2️⃣: Build a Project Showcase Website with Python (Part 1)
 - Day 22 - App 2️⃣: Build a Project Showcase Website with Python (Part 2)
+- Day 23 - App 2️⃣: Build a Project Showcase Website with Python (Part 3)